 Eat Southern Europe’s Super Food, the Pomegranate

 Want an easy way to improve your fitness?
 Add Pomegranates to your life and diet.
-Eat this nutritious super food and maintain a healthy lifestyle with it.
+Eat this nutritious super food of Southern Europe and maintain a healthy lifestyle with it.
 Delightfully beautiful.
 Preciously potent.
 This fruity symbol of Granada, Spain, packs a powerful punch of vitamins and all cyclists should embrace it.
 Here is an easy recipe to include into your menu.

 Pomegranates Southern Europe’s Super Food!

 Give your cycling and fitness performance a boost.
 Eat a pomegranate!
 Studies show that this miracle Mediterranean fruit helps lower blood pressure.
 It also decreases some types of heart disease and are superb anti-inflammatories.
-To top it off this amazing fruit has three times as many antioxidants as either wine or green tea.
+To top it off, this amazing fruit has three times as many antioxidants as either wine or green tea.
 Cholesterol free, fat free, very low sodium and a superb source of Vitamin C, you couldn’t ask for anything better.